On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Quasi-elementary fibrations

-We claim that (after shrinking $(S,s)$ again) we can find a divisor $Z_2\subset X'-Z_1$ such that $Z_2$ is finite over $S$ and $\cF$ is trivial over $X'-Z_1-Z_2$.
-Since a principal bundle for a split torus is nothing but a collection of line bundles, this follows from the next lemma.
+Set $\cF:=\cG^0|_{X'}$.
+Note that $\cF$ is reduced to the Borel subgroup $\bB$ over $X'-Z_1$, that is, there is a $\bB$-bundle $\cB$ over $X'-Z_1$ such that the $\bG$-bundles $\bG\times^{\bB}\cB$ and $\cF|_{X'-Z_1}$ are isomorphic.
+Let $\bU$ be the unipotent radical of $\bB$, then the quotient $\bB/\bU$ is isomorphic to the split torus $\bT$.
+Let $\cB/\bU$ be the induced $\bT$-bundle (this quotient is representable by a scheme because of the \'etale descent, see~\cite[VIII, Cor.~7.9]{SGA1} for a stronger statement).
+We claim that (after shrinking $(S,s)$ again) we can find a closed subset $Z_2\subset X'-Z_1$ such that $Z_2$ is finite over $S$, the bundle $\cB/\bU$ is trivial over $X'-Z_1-Z_2$, and $X'-Z_1-Z_2$ is affine.
+Since a principal bundle for a split torus corresponds to a collection of line bundles, and the intersection of open affine subschemes of a separated scheme is affine, this follows from the next lemma.